Ishrat Chaudhary

-Ishrat Chaudhary, also known as Ishrat Choudhary (Urdu:عشرت چوہدری) is a Pakistani actress.
-She was known as Cleopatra due to her beautiful looks and because of her role in film Goonj.
+Ishrat Chaudhary, also known as Ishrat Choudhary (Urdu: عشرت چوہدری) is a Pakistani actress and classical dancer.
+She was one of the most prominent stars of Lollywood during the golden era of the 1970s and 1980s.
+Famously nicknamed Cleopatra for her distinct, striking looks and recognized as the Dancing Queen of the industry, she built a highly prolific career spanning nearly three decades.
 She acted in Urdu, Punjabi, Sindhi and Pashto films and is known for her roles in films including, Phool Mere Gulshan Ka, Warrant, Jatt Kurian Tun Darda, Mohabbat Aur Dosti, Maang Meri Bhar Do, Laila Majnu, Suha Jora, Aj Diyan Kurrian, Millan, Pakeeza, Wehshi Gujjar and Maang Meri Bhar Do.

+Ishrat was widely recognized as Lollywood’s premier Sex Kitten of the 1970s.

 Early life and education

-Ishrat was born on August 7, 1958 in Lahore, Pakistan and she was the only sister of two brothers.
-She completed her education from Alhamra Arts Council and she was trained in classical dancing and received a certificate as the best dancer.

-She was performing a classical Kathak dance in a musical program which was her first performance and there film director Mumtaz Ali Khan was looking for a new actress as he was making his Pashto film Darra Khyber, he saw Ishrat performing and he cast her in his film.
+Ishrat was born on August 7, 1958 in Lahore, Pakistan and she was the only sister of two brothers.Her family has a musician background, she and her brothers received musical training from their parents from a young age.
+Ishrat completed her education from Alhamra Arts Council and she was trained in classical dancing and received a certificate as the best dancer.
+She was performing a classical Kathak dance in a musical program which was her first performance and there film director Mumtaz Ali Khan was looking for a new actress for his upcoming Pashto film Darra Khyber.
+He saw Ishrat performing and cast her in the film.